Using a third-party clipping/portfolio service for freelancers

 Besides the vendors mentioned above, you have a few other choices.
 I still recommend you set up your own clips website outside of these systems for complete control (I use my own hosted WordPress for this: blog.strom.com, and a mailing list hosted using mailman.)
 You also can construct various LinkedIn pages that showcase your work.

 Second, if you want to maintain a historical and automatic archive of your work, look at either MuckRack or Authory.
 The other four require you to manually enter your piece, which wears thin after the initial effort to get things setup.
 MuckRack is free, it mostly will find your bylined pieces (there doesn’t seem to be any method to what gets found and what doesn’t), and you don’t have to do anything once you set up your page.
 Authority will cost you, and you have to tell them what pub to look for your stuff, but then they collect the piece and preserve it forever, even if the pub moves or deletes your cheese (that is a problem for the other four providers, where you have to manually maintain the links).
 Todd Weiss’ Authority page can be found here for reference.
+I found it erred on the side of including things that weren’t my bylines, so there is a fair amount of editing involved after it collects your clips.
 Also, both Authory and MuckRack will connect to your social feeds and display what you post there.
+Here is the analytics from Authory as an example.

 Another use for these providers is to track who views your purple prose.
 Contently, Skyword, and MediaBistro don’t have any.
-The other three have some — MuckRack has the best analytics, Clippings.me integrates with Google Analytics, and Authory has some data.
+The other three have some — MuckRack has the best analytics, Clippings.me integrates with Google Analytics, and Authory has some data as shown above.

 Finally, and I can’t emphasize enough, this effort for building a portfolio should be complemented by constructing and regularly writing an email newsletter.
-That is the single best thing that I ever did to build my business, and continues to pay dividends 25 or so years later.
+(Authory has a built-in newsletter feature that I didn’t test.)
+That is the single best thing that I ever did to build my business, and continues to pay dividends 30 or so years later.

 Leave a Reply